Our Wild Playgrounds

 Virtually Explore our State Park Trails

-Select the button to view a full screen experience of a virtual trail.
-Map your perfect route using Trail Genius elevation measurements and approximate trail times.
+Select the button to view a fully interactive experience with our virtual trail maps.
+Find your perfect route using Trail Genius elevation measurements and approximate trail times.

 Newport State Park

 2,400 acres of wilderness await you which offer prime locations for hiking, swimming, fishing, backpack camping, cross-country skiing, and snowshoeing.
 Located in Ellison Bay, Newport State Park features 11 miles of Lake Michigan shoreline and 30 miles of hiking trails.
 Call 920-854-2500 for details.